joselcarrillom/spelfig_new/README.md

 ```
 python fittersexec.py
 ```
-The pipeline outputs fitted spectra with corresponding residuals, chi-square, and BIC metrics, along with a summary of fit parameters for each emission line.
+The pipeline outputs fitted spectra with corresponding residuals, $\chi^2$, and BIC metrics, along with a summary of fit parameters for each emission line.

 ### Example Fits